barbagroup/AeroPython-studentprojects2015/README.md

 Students are requested to fork this repository, add their project as an IPython Notebook (and any dependencies, like figures, data or style sheets), and submit a pull request.
 Instructor feedback will be provided as comments on the pull request.

+Please add all your files in one folder, named with your GitHub handle or last name.